eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are there additional techniques, resources, or materials that could enhance the effectiveness of learning?  </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are PowerPoint presentations and other learning resources compatible, sufficient, and compliant?  </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are PowerPoints and other learning resources compatible, sufficient, and compliant?  </u><br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is the appropriateness of established answers and grading schemes ensured?</u><br>
 </font>
 <br>

-Responses to these questions assist instructors in determining appropriate actions and strategies for continuous improvement in learning experiences.
-Instructors are required to provide all course files for each course they host to Nudge in advance.
-This includes, but is not limited to, PowerPoint, database sources, literature, or other learning resources, which aid Nudge in evaluating the quality and completeness of all course files.
+Responses to these questions assist instructors in determining appropriate actions and strategies for the continuous improvement of learning experiences.
+Instructors are required to provide all course files for each course they host at Nudge in advance.
+This includes, but is not limited to, PowerPoints, database sources, literature, and other learning resources.
+These materials aid Nudge in evaluating the quality and completeness of all course files.

 <br>
 <br>